agoda-com/Agoda.IoC/README.md

 ## Mocked Mode?

-Mocked mode is used for mocking external dependencies, this should be used on repositories that access a database for example. so you can run system tests on your application without the need for external dependencies.
+Mocked mode is used for mocking external dependencies, this should be used on repository type classes that access a database for example. so you can run system tests on your application without the need for external dependencies.

 Below example demonstrates using attributes to indicate a mock option for a registration.